tentaclius/dwm_sxp_layout/README.md

 - Perhaps, some syntax improvements, e.g. replace `(nth ...)` with something quicker.

 # Examples

+See screencasts at the end of the README for some live examples.
+Here are some text examples.

 `h c (v ...)`
 Simple tile layout.